 Veneers and cosmetic restorations

-Veneer - a thin layer of porcelain applied to the outside of the tooth has become a symbol of modern cosmetic dentistry.
+Veneer - a thin layer of porcelain applied to the surface of the tooth has become a symbol of modern cosmetic dentistry.
 The tooth tissue is minimally ground when making veneers.
 Veneers can perfectly improve the color, shape and evenness of the tooth.

 The development of new generation ceramic materials helps veneers achieve high durability, transparency, and biocompatibility.